Tips for deciding if and how your family can make it on one income

 The first time I calculated my real wage was after the birth of my third child when I was about to return to work.
 After deducting my expenses from income and dividing by the number of work related hours I realized that going to work was going to put me in the hole.
 I'd be working for negative dollars.
 It was actually going to cost my family financially for me to go to work.
 What is your real wage?

-If your spending has put your family in debt, take the first step to financial freedom!Live to Work or Work to Live?
+If circumstances have put your family in debt, find out how to conquer your debt by creating a plan personalized to your family's budget and lifestyle.Live to Work or Work to Live?
 The Cost of Working

 It's tough raising kids today!